aws-samples/amazon-rds-for-sql-server-custom-log-shipping/README.md

 ```
 10. Open SSMS and connect to the secondary SQL Server instance.
 11. Open a new query window and run the following command after replacing the input parameter values.
-This procedure call does the following:
-a.
-Restores full backups in NORECOVERY.
-b.
-Creates a LSRestore_ job for each database supplied in the input.

 ```TSQL